tilebox/tilebox-python/README.md

 # Tilebox Python

-Python clients for [Tilebox](https://tilebox.com) - a framework for space data management and workflow orchestration.
+Python library for [Tilebox](https://tilebox.com), a lightweight space data management and orchestration software - on ground and in orbit.

 ## Install